gaborbernat/bernat-tech/content/posts/pep-517-518/index.md

 build-backend = "flit.api:main"
 ```

-The above code effectively means for the frontend that you can get hold of the backend by running the above code inside
+The above code means for the frontend that you can get hold of the backend by running the above code inside the isolated
-the isolated python environment:
+python environment:

 ```python
 import flit.api